 Prevent security issues and recover quickly from disasters

 Despite its widespread adoption, some C-suite execs remain skeptical of SaaS due to security concerns, but those fears are largely unfounded, according to Spend Matters.
 In fact, many program developers ensure the highest levels of security and privacy to keep sensitive data protected.

-At the same time, FMs using SaaS programs can rest assured knowing that if a disaster does strike, their information won't be compromised and can easily be accessed for immediate responses, even if on-site hardware is damaged.
+At the same time, facility managers using SaaS programs can rest assured knowing that if a disaster does strike, their information won’t be compromised and can easily be accessed for immediate responses, even if on-site hardware is damaged.

 SaaS can be a game-changer